yuqili3/NPGD_linear_inverse_prob/README.md

 # NPGD_linear_inverse_prob
 This repository provides code for this paper: [GAN-based Projector for Faster Recovery with Convergence Guarantees in Linear Inverse Problems](https://arxiv.org/abs/1902.09698).

-Here are a few example of recovery results.

 ## Requirements
 Linux system, a GPU
 1. Python 3.4